 The points style displays a small symbol at each point.
 The command set pointsize may be used to change the default size of the points.
-1 or 2 columns of basic input data are required in 2D plots; 1 or 3 columns are required in 3D plots.
+The point type defaults to that of the linetype.
+See linetype (p.
+142).
+If no using spec is found in the plot command, input data columns are interpreted implicitly.
 See style lines (p.
-58).
-Additional input columns may be used to provide information such as variable point size or variable point color.
+64).

 The first 8 point types are shared by all terminals.
 Individual terminals may provide a much larger number of distinct point types.
-Use the test command to show what is provided by the current terminal.
-Alternatively any single printable character may be given instead of a point type, as in the example below.
+Use the test command to show what is provided by the current terminal settings.
+Alternatively any single printable character may be given instead of a numerical point type, as in the example below.
 Longer strings may be plotted using the plot style labels rather than points.